• Skip to primary navigation

 I decided to come back to Oldenburg a few days later.
 This time without my kids and with my husband.

-I love my boys, but there were certain aspects of history that I wanted to dive into deeper during my second visit that I knew they wouldn’t be up for.
+I love traveling with my boys, but there were certain aspects of history that I wanted to dive into deeper during my second visit that I knew they wouldn’t be up for.

 The first settlers, William George and his brother, arrived in Oldenburg in 1817.
 Over the years Oldenburg’s population grew with German Catholic immigrants and incorporated in 1869.